 EDUCATION — While war has robbed children of their innocence, IOCC is enabling them to continue to learn by providing access to remedial classes, uniforms required for refugees to attend public schools, repairing and expanding schools to improve the learning environment.

-- WATER, SANITATION, and HYGIENE (WASH) — IOCC is working to help minimize a public health threat from Syria’s severely damaged infrastructure by repairing wells and water systems to provide safe access to water for drinking, cooking and personal hygiene.
+WATER, SANITATION, and HYGIENE (WASH) — IOCC is working to help minimize a public health threat from Syria’s severely damaged infrastructure by repairing wells and water systems to provide safe access to water for drinking, cooking and personal hygiene.
 IOCC is also renovating sanitation facilities, installing water filters to remove diarrhea-causing bacteria, and conducting hygiene awareness education.

 How You Can Help